mfrederico/claudeai-roguelike/README.md

 # FACEPALM
 This is probably my fifth iteration, and my prompt is pretty giant.
 Hoping to find out just what we can build with this thing.
+It runs in a terminal because claude starts to get confused when you add too much pygame math.